 A deep understanding of your own creative practice and process is a key foundation of a strong and successful career in the Screen Industries.
-In Research and Development, one of the core subjects in the Master of Arts Screen program, students will work to identify, establish and articulate their own creative voice through the conceptualisation and development of a substantive creative work and a supporting research project.
+At AFTRS students dedicate time to Research and Development, in order to identify, establish and articulate their own creative voice through the conceptualisation and development of a substantive creative work and a supporting research project.

 You will learn to: